 • RAM;

-• disk space — only for file storage and ZFS.
+• disk space — only for file storage, NAS, and ZFS.

 When a cluster node is connected, its overselling rates are the same by default as those of the cluster.
 If you change the rates for the cluster, they will not be changed for nodes already connected.
 The new rates only apply to new nodes.

-Overselling information is displayed in the Nodes list.
+Overselling information is displayed in the node page.

 Overselling information